BOHDAN KUKHARSKYY

 Book Chapters

 Formal and Informal Contracting in Global Sourcing.
-In Kohler, W., Yalcin E. (eds.): Developments in Global Sourcing.
+Chapter 10 in Kohler, W., Yalcin E. (eds.): Developments in Global Sourcing.
 Cambridge, MIT Press, 2018.

 + Abstract